augustss/verse-semantics/Book/docs/02_builtins.md

 ## Floats

 The `float` type represents all non-integer numerical values.
-It can hold large values and precise fractions.

-The float type is used for storing and handling floating point numbers, such as `1.0`, `-50.5`, and `3.14159`.
+It can hold large values and precise fractions, such as `1.0`, `-50.5`, and `3.14159`.
 A float is an IEEE 64-bit float, which means it can contain a positive or negative number that has a decimal point in the range `[-2^1024 + 1, … , 0, … , 2^1024 - 1]`, or has the value `NaN` (Not a Number).

-The implementation for float differs from the IEEE standard in the following ways:
+The implementation differs from the IEEE standard in the following ways:

 - There is only one `NaN` value.
--`NaN` is equal to itself.
+- `NaN` is equal to itself.
 - Every number is equal to itself.
-If two numbers are equal, then no pure code can observe the difference between them.
 - `0` cannot be negative.

-You can include predefined float values within your code as float literals:
+You can include float values within your code as literals:

 <!--verse
 F()<transacts><decides>:void={